symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 3. Hash the obtained proof with one of the available algorithms to generate the ``secret``.

+.. note:: Different secret lock transactions can share the same secret, as long as the recipients are different.

-4. Select during how much time the mosaics will be locked and announce the transaction.
+4. Select during how much time the mosaics will be locked and announce the Secret Lock Transaction.

 The specified mosaics remain locked until a valid :ref:`Secret Proof Transaction <secret-proof-transaction>` unlocks them.